-A handful of sources have emerged as regular MMT podcast producers, featuring principal proponents describing how money works in sovereign nations with fiat economies and their implications.
-We encourage you to become regular listeners to:
+A handful of sources have emerged as regular MMT podcast producers, featuring principal proponents describing how money works in sovereign nations with fiat economies and exploring their implications.
+We encourage you to subscribe and listen regularly to:

 MMT podcast (@MMTPodcast) Hosted by Patricia Pino (@PatriciaNPino) and Christian Reilly (@christreilly) via REKNR (@reknrmag).

 Pocket Change, (@pocketchangemmt)hosted by Adam Rice (@adamarice) beginning in May 2018

 Below we’ve linked to podcasts from sources helping to inform a broader public as an occasional part of their programming.